 The One Thing Many Pregnant Women Aren’t Getting Enough of, Study Says

-The study appears in a recent addition of JAMA Network Open, and researchers looked at the dietary intake data of 1,000 pregnant women in the US.
+In a 2019 study, published in JAMA Network Open, researchers looked at the dietary intake data of 1,000 pregnant women in the US.
 They found many of the participants didn’t consume enough of vitamins A, C, D, E, K and B6, as well as folate, choline and minerals iron, potassium, calcium, magnesium and zinc.
 Almost all of the participants consumed too much sodium, and in some instances, consumed too much folic acid and iron.

 Traditionally during pregnancy, women will take additional nutritional supplements, including prenatal vitamins.
 In the study, almost 70 percent of pregnant women took a dietary supplement, primarily prenatal vitamins.
 “It appears that supplements may be necessary for most pregnant women to meet nutrient recommendations,” says Regan Bailey, an associate professor in nutrition science in Purdue University’s College of Health and Human Sciences, who led the team.